StevenMMortimer/modernr/how-work-in-r-gets-shared/how-work-in-r-gets-shared.md

 <img src="./img/gh-logo.png" width="200px" align="left" style="margin-right:20px;" />

-Once you have worked hard on creating a project in R you typically want to do 2 things:

-1. Backup the work you've done
-2. Share it with others
+Once you have worked hard on creating a project in R you typically want to do 2 things: 1) Backup the work you've done and 2) Share it with others.
 GitHub is the de facto place to accomplish both of these tasks at once.
 GitHub is an online (cloud) service owned by Microsoft that allows developers to not only host their code, but collaborate with others on it there.
 They have designed a nice website to see what is happening with your code.
 The process of putting your code onto GitHub involves using **git**, which is a version control tool.
 It tracks changes to your files, which GitHub displays on their website along with the files.

 ### Git Branches